reactive-react/xreact/docs/src/main/tut/index.md

 yarn add xreact
 ```

-A [quick walk through of a counter app](Get-Started.html) will give you a brief idea of how Xreact work.
+A 👉 [quick walk through of a counter app](Get-Started.html) will give you a brief idea of how xReact work.

 ## Features